Menu

 Resistance

 Look at how many levels of resistance the exercise bike you're considering has.
-About 20 levels is the average for a gym-quality fitness cycle, but basic models may have fewer.
+Twenty is the average number of levels for a gym-quality fitness cycle, but basic models may have less than that.

-Normally, the high resistance on a bike with 20 resistance levels is the same as one with 10 levels, but you have fewer levels in between.
-This means it's harder to fine-tune the resistance to your current fitness levels and goals.
+Normally, the highest resistance on a bike with 20 levels is the same as one with 10 levels, but you have fewer levels in between.
+As such, it's harder to fine-tune the resistance to your current fitness level and goals with a 10-level bike than it is with a 20-level bike.

 Programs

-Higher-end exercise bikes tend to come with preset programs to help boost your workout.
-These programs automatically change the resistance on your cycle.
-A program might start on a low resistance, then build up to a medium resistance before going back to a lower resistance, and so on.
+High-end exercise bikes tend to come with preset programs to boost your workout.
+These programs automatically change the resistance of your cycle.
+For example, a program might start at low resistance and build up to medium resistance before going back to low resistance.

-Programs are great if you're not clear on how to build your exercise regimen or if you find it hard to push yourself without encouragement.
-An exercise bike with a wide range of programs will suit people with a variety of fitness levels.
+Programs are great if you're not clear on how to build your exercise routine or if you find it hard to push yourself without encouragement.
+An exercise bike with a wide range of programs will suit people at a variety of fitness levels.

 Height adjustability

-Exercise bikes have adjustable seats, so they're suitable for adults of most heights.
+Exercise bikes have adjustable seats, making them suitable for adults of most heights.

 That said, exercise bikes do have a recommended height range — often between 5'3" and 6'3" — so an average model can still leave a good chunk of people out.

-It's not advisable to use an exercise bike you're too tall or short for, as over- or under-extending your knees when cycling can be uncomfortable and even lead to injuries.
+It's not advisable to use an exercise bike you're too tall or short for, as over-extending or under-extending your knees when cycling can be uncomfortable and could lead to injuries.

 Expert TIp